dotvoid/stacked-router/README.md

 ## Basic concepts

+### Routing
+Routing is the process of mapping a URL to a view component (file) and its props.
+The router provides a `RouterProvider` component that takes a `config` prop which is an array of route definitions, preferrably mapped from the file structure.
+Each route definition is an object with a `path` and `component` property.
+The `path` property is a string that defines the URL path for the route.
+The `component` property is a React component that will be rendered when the route is matched.

+Supports a `basePath` property that can be used to automatically prefix all paths in the router navigation.

 ### Stacked views
 Allow placing multiple views side by side on large screens but still degrade gracefully on smaller screens (mobile).
 Mobile friendly should also be large desktop screen friendly.